JanaBobulis/Travel-App/README.md

 Please note, that you would need to obtain your personal API keys since they are protected in this project.

 ### To do list
 As an addition, "to-do" list is available to add on items needed for the trip.
+You can add and remove items - either one by one or all at once by pressing 'clear' button.

 ### Service Workers
 Service workers are installed in order for the project to be available when server is stopped.